 Saturation / MRI Fusion Prostate Biopsy

-The MRI fusion biopsy is performed on a patient who has already had a normal office biopsy or is on an active surveillance program for low-grade prostate cancer, and a screening MRI shows a suspicious lesion.
+The MRI fusion biopsy is performed on a patient who has already had a normal office biopsy or is on an active surveillance program for low grade prostate cancer, and a screening MRI shows a suspicious lesion.
 However, even the most suspicious MRI lesion correlates to significant cancer only approximately 50% of the time, so this biopsy is far from definitive.
-However, Dr. Engel still does this biopsy at the time of Saturation biopsy in the hopes of performing the most comprehensive combined biopsy possible for the patient to avoid future biopsies.
+However, Dr. Engel still does this biopsy at the time of Saturation biopsy in the hopes of performing the most comprehensive combined biopsy possible for the patient so as to avoid future biopsies.
 However, the most important component of a combined procedure is the Saturation biopsy.
 In fact, Dr. Engel will soon be publishing a study of hundreds of patients asking the questions: Has there ever been a time that a significant prostate cancer was found on MRI fusion biopsy but missed on Saturation biopsy?
 (No).
 Has there ever been a time that the Saturation biopsy showed significant cancer that was missed by the MRI fusion biopsy (Several times)?
-Have there been times that the MRI was normal, but significant cancer was found by Saturation biopsy?
+Have there been times that the MRI was normal but significant cancer was found by Saturation biopsy?
 (Several times).